goneri/deploy-vpn/README.md

 ## Requirement

-An OpenStack account (e.g OVH), a `~/.config/openstack/clouds.yaml` configuration file.
+- An OpenStack account (e.g OVH), a `~/.config/openstack/clouds.yaml` configuration file.
+- The playbook assumes the local host use Network Manager (`nmcli`).
+Tested on Fedora 38.

 ## Usage